lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 You may be interested on these topics:

-- [Introduction] - An introduction to core concepts of Lite XL.
+- [Introduction] — A introduction to various Lite XL features and concepts.
-- [User Interface] - A simple guide around Lite XL's UI elements.
-- [Editing] - A write-up on editing features available on Lite XL.
-- [Keymap] - A guide on how to configure keyboard shortcuts.
+- [Configuration] — A guide on how to configure Lite XL.
-- [Themes] - How to change colors in Lite XL.
-- [Plugins] - An introduction to plugin management.
+- [Plugins] — An introduction to plugin management.

 These are advanced topics that are useful for power users or plugin developers:

-- [Creating Themes] - A tutorial on how to write themes for Lite XL.
+- [Creating Themes] — A tutorial on how to write themes for Lite XL.
-- [Creating Syntaxes] - A guide on how to add support for new languages.
+- [Creating Syntaxes] — A guide on how to add support for new languages.
-- [Simple plugin] - A tutorial on writing a simple plugin.
+- [Simple plugin] — A tutorial on writing a simple plugin.
-- [Regular expressions] - A guide on how to use regular expressions in Lite XL.
+- [Regular expressions] — A guide on how to use regular expressions in Lite XL.
-- [Child processes] - A guide on how to start and manage child processes.
+- [Child processes] — A guide on how to start and manage child processes.